Data-Efficient Image Recognition with Contrastive Predictive Coding: Related Work

 In contrast to generative models which require the reconstruction of observations, self-supervised techniques directly formulate tasks involving the learned representation.
 For example, simply asking a network to recognize the spatial layout of an image led to representations that transferred to popular vision tasks such as classification and detection \citep{doersch2015unsupervised,noroozi2016unsupervised}.
 Other works showed that prediction of color~\citep{zhang2016colorful,larsson2017colorization} and image orientation~\citep{gidaris2018unsupervised}, and invariance to data augmentation~\citep{dosovitskiy2014discriminative} can provide useful self-supervised tasks.
 Beyond single images, works have leveraged video cues such as object tracking~\citep{wang2015unsupervised}, frame ordering~\citep{misra2016shuffle}, and object boundary cues~\citep{li2016unsupervised,pathak2016learning}.
 Non-visual information can be equally powerful: information about camera motion~\citep{agrawal2015learning,jayaraman2015learning}, scene geometry~\citep{zamir2016generic}, or sound~\citep{arandjelovic2017look,arandjelovic2018objects} can all serve as natural sources of supervision.

 While many of these tasks require predicting fixed quantities computed from the data, another class of \textit{contrastive} methods \citep{chopra2005learning, hadsell2006dimensionality} formulate their objectives in the learned representations themselves.
 CPC is a contrastive representation learning method that maximizes the mutual information between spatially removed latent representations with InfoNCE \citep{oord2018representation}, a loss function based on Noise-Contrastive Estimation \citep{gutmann2010noise, mnih2013learning}.
 Two other methods have recently been proposed using the same loss function, but with different associated prediction tasks.
 Contrastive Multiview Coding \citep{tian2019contrastive} maximizes the mutual information between representations of different views of the same observation.
-Augmented Multiscale Deep InfoMax (AMDIM, \cite{bachman2019learning}) is most similar to CPC in that it makes predictions across space, but differs in that it also predicts representations across layers in the model.
+Augmented Multiscale Deep InfoMax (AMDIM, \citet{bachman2019learning}) is most similar to CPC in that it makes predictions across space, but differs in that it also predicts representations across layers in the model.
+Instance Discrimination is another contrastive objective which encourages representations that can discriminate between individual examples in the dataset \citep{wu2018unsupervised}.

 A common alternative approach for improving data efficiency is \textbf{label-propagation} \citep{zhu2002labelprop}, where a classifier is trained on a subset of labeled data, then used to label parts of the unlabeled dataset.
-This label-propagation can either be discrete (as in pseudo-labeling \cite{lee2013pseudo}) or continuous (as in entropy minimization \cite{grandvalet2005semi}).
+This label-propagation can either be discrete (as in pseudo-labeling, \citet{lee2013pseudo}) or continuous (as in entropy minimization, \citet{grandvalet2005semi}).
 The predictions of this classifier are often constrained to be smooth with respect to certain deformations, such as data-augmentation \citep{xie2019unsupervised} or adversarial perturbation \citep{miyato2018virtual}.
-Representation learning and label propagation have been shown to be complementary and can be combined to great effect \citep{zhai2019s}, hence we focus solely on representation learning in this paper.
+Representation learning and label propagation have been shown to be complementary and can be combined to great effect \citep{zhai2019s}, hence we focus solely on representation learning in this work.